sunfounder/raspad3/docs/source/quick_user_guide.rst

   :width: 600
   :align: center

-At this time, one of the green LED might be blinking and the charging icon will appear, saying RasPad is charging.
+At this time, one of the green LED might be blinking and the charging icon will appear, indicating that the RasPad is charging.

 .. image:: img/assembling22.png
   :width: 600
   :align: center

-The number of lit green LEDs indicates the percentage of battery.
-When only one indicator LED is lit (33%), a low voltage warning icon will appear, indicating that RasPad needs to be charged.
+The number of green LEDs indicates battery percentage.
+When only one green LED is visible (indicating the battery is at or below 33%), a low-power warning icon will appear, indicating that RasPad needs to be charged.

 .. image:: img/assembling23.png
   :width: 600